CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

     The screen should resemble that in the following figure:
     {{< figure src="/images/Service Fabric Explorer.png" title="Healthy Service Fabric Explorer Cluster" >}}

     The status circles should be entirely green - this indicates that all nodes, services and instances are healthy.
 Other status pages can be accessed by expanding items in the leftmost pane.
 Issues can be tracked down to the failing component by expanding items with warning triangles or error icons on.
-The next few digrams show the status pages for a healthy system.
+The next few diagrams show the status pages for a healthy system.

     After expanding the application, clicking on any of the services should display a green circle and `Status = Active`: